bhavinjawade/RidgeBase/README.md

 ## **Download the dataset:**

-To download the dataset for non-commerical research please fill out the request form below [here](!formlink) and email the duly filled [license agreement](!agreement) to `bhavinja@buffalo.edu`.
-We will send a link to download the dataset after the reviewing the request.
+To download the dataset for non-commerical research please fill out the request form [here](!https://drive.google.com/drive/folders/13_IOnwBEdBk5DZvxPNa-Tgm9Ssfd5DXT?usp=sharing) and email the duly filled [license agreement](!agreement) to `bhavinja@buffalo.edu`.
+We will send a link to download the dataset after reviewing the request.

 For any queries please email: `bhavinja@buffalo` or `cubs@buffalo.edu`.